immalopez/immalopez.github.io/_posts/FIDU/2021-01-10-teaching-career-and-philosophy.md

 **2021-2022** _(to be done)_
 * Predoctoral Researcher — Introduction to University and ICT Resources (25284) for first year Translation and Interpreting students at Pompeu Fabra University
-* Predoctoral Researcher — Spanish Language: Superior Level 2 (55011) for Erasmus students enrolled in the 'Languages and Cultures in Contemporary Spain' Pompeu Fabra University's Translation and Interpreting Programme
+* Predoctoral Researcher — Spanish Language: Superior Level 2 (55011) for Erasmus students enrolled in Pompeu Fabra University's Translation and Interpreting Programme 'Languages and Cultures in Contemporary Spain'

 Having taught five different bachelor's degree courses — some of them twice already — I would say I have some experience with both online and in-person university education and can, as a consequence, identify key aspects in my teaching practice that need to be improved.
 Judging from student evaluations and my own perceptions as a lecturer, the things I struggle with the most are **giving feedback quickly** and **making highly theoretical lessons more digestible**.
 Hence, my objectives for this academic year are palliating these issues by trying to **optimise my grading time** (i.e., offer less elaborate corrections and/or only on the most relevant mistakes) and introducing new instruction methods, such as **problem-based learning**.
 As for my strengths, I would highlight my creativity, my adaptability, my capacity for (constructive) self-criticism, my self-determination, and my genuine concern for the students, all of which I hope will remain intact over time.